w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 At the core of XCM lies the Cross-Consensus Virtual Machine (XCVM).
 A “message” in XCM is an XCVM program, referred to as an **"XCM"** or **"XCMs"** for multiple messages.
-The XCVM is a register-based state machine, state is kept track in domain-specific registers that can hold information regarding the temporary state of a particular message.
-The majority of the XCM format comprises of these registers, and the instructions that are used to compose XCVM programs.
+The XCVM is a register-based state machine.
+The state is tracked in domain-specific registers that can hold information regarding the temporary state of a particular message.
+Most of the XCM format comprises these registers and the instructions used to compose XCVM programs.

-The XCVM is an ultra-high level non-Turing-complete computer whose instructions are designed to be roughly at the same level as transactions in terms of definition.
-Messages are one or more XCM instructions, executed in order by the XCVM.
+The XCVM is an ultra-high-level non-Turing-complete computer whose instructions are designed to be roughly at the same level as transactions in terms of definition.
+Messages are one or more XCM instructions executed in order by the XCVM.
 An XCM is executed until it either runs to the end or hits an error, at which point it finishes up and halts.

 The primary implementation of the XCVM is the